 Within fourteen (14) days of the Commission's final action to recommend that a zone map amendment be approved, approved with binding conditions or restrictions, or disapproved, or that a binding condition or restriction amendment be modified, the development plan(s) and/or other plans filed in conjunction with the map amendment shall be certified by the Commission's Secretary as set forth in Section 21-4 herein, or else the final action of the Commission on the zone map amendment shall be null and void.
 Any further consideration of the zone map amendment shall be treated as a new application and shall be reviewed as set forth herein.
 Upon certification of the plan(s), the Commission's Secretary shall forward its report in writing to the Urban County Council.
-This report shall include at least the application, legal description of the property, notification area map, staff report, minutes of the Planning Commission, including any binding conditions or restrictions to be imposed as set forth in Section 6-7 below.
+This report shall include at least the application, legal description of the property, notification area map, staff report, minutes of the Planning Commission public hearing, and the findings of fact and conclusions of law and the recommendation of the Planning Commission, including any binding conditions or restrictions to be imposed as set forth in Section 6-7 below.
 Minutes of the Planning Commission public hearing shall be included in the final report whenever they are available.